HyperionXCF/Git-Github-Tutorial/README.md

 - 🔼 git : **git push <targetURL> <targetBranch>** - pushes local commits to the targetted remote repo (URL) and to targetted branch. done all the changes made in local repo is pushed to the online / remote repository on your service provider of choice.

+## A few tips:
+- If there are no conflicts, Git will auto-merge.
+- If there are conflicts, Git will ask you to resolve them before you can complete the merge.
+- After merging, if you're collaborating with others, don’t forget to push.

 # working with existing remote repos on gitServces :